Federal Health

 VA, community efforts combat Veteran suicide risks

-Suicide among US Veterans and service members remains a critical issue, with Veterans dying by suicide at a higher rate than the general population.
-The VA and other organizations offer crisis support through the Veterans Crisis Line and Military OneSource, emphasizing the need for these services to act as gateways to long-term care.
-The VA's strategy includes community partnerships and reducing access to lethal means, while community-based programs like Stop Soldier Suicide provide confidential support.
+Veterans die by suicide at higher rates than the general population.
+The VA and community organizations are expanding crisis support and reducing access to lethal means, while programs like Stop Soldier Suicide provide confidential outreach.

 Telehealth prescribing flexibility extended for another year

-The Drug Enforcement Administration has extended remote prescribing flexibilities through the end of 2026, allowing controlled substances to be prescribed via telehealth without in-person exams.
-The flexibility was first enacted in March 2020 and has been extended four times.
-"I believe our collective focus must now shift toward establishing a permanent, proactive framework that ensures uninterrupted access to care," said Deepti Pandita, chief medical information officer at the University of California Irvine Health system
+The DEA extended remote prescribing flexibilities through end of 2026, allowing controlled substances to be prescribed via telehealth without in-person exams — a policy first enacted in March 2020 and now extended four times.

 National Health Care